The specific ship and itinerary you select for your European Arctic expedition cruise will determine which destinations you visit.

 In Greenland National Park, arctic fox and musk oxen roam free.
 King Oscar Fjord is a hiker’s paradise.
 Walk across the delicate flower-and-berry-strewn tundra at Holm Bay, cruise by Zodiac through spectacular Alepfjord, or challenge yourself with a climb to the top of nearby Ella Island (the views are worth it.)
 Keep a constant eye out for wildlife as you head south along the Liverpool Coast.
 Weather conditions are variable here, but we’ll aim to visit Storefjord and the “warming island” of Uunartoq Qeqertaq, which was only discovered in 2005.

 Scoresbysund, on Greenland's rugged east coast, is the largest, longest and arguably most spectacular fjord systems in the world.
 This area was named for William Scoresby, who charted the east coast of Greenland in 1822.
 At the start of the sound, Itoqqortoormitt is East Greenland’s most northerly community and one of the world’s last remaining examples of a living hunter society.
 Our time here is spent bonding with the Inuit people and gaining an appreciation of their way of life.
 With clear skies, we’ll also have a great opportunity to see the Northern Lights.
 Sailing deeper into Scoresbysund, we encounter massive icebergs and an ancient Thule settlement, keeping our eyes peeled for sightings of rare blue icebergs, which are more normally seen in the Antarctic.
-At Cape Hofmann Halvø we’ll have our best chance for closer encounters with grazing musk oxen and enjoy a hike on the colorful tundra.

 The west coast of Iceland is a wild and visually spectacular realm of tall sea cliffs, green tundra and vast skies.
 The immense Latrabjarg cliffs are home to a huge population of razorbills, while multitudes of other seabirds nest in the region as well.
 Depending on your itinerary, you may visit Flatey Island, a former trading post, and Isafjordur, a remote and colorful village that is a picture postcard of traditional Icelandic life.
 Reykjavik is Iceland's lively capital city, with a vibrant Old Town and famous Blue Lagoon thermal baths.